tobya/DocTo/pages/all/ConvertXLSToFileUnicodeTXT.md

 {
-    "title" : "How do I Convert a Microsoft Word Doc to a Unicode Text File? " }
+    "title" : "How do I Convert a Microsoft Excel Spreadsheet to a TXT?  " }

-Unicode Text File
+How do I Convert a Microsoft Excel Spreadsheet to a TXT?
 ==

 How do I Convert a Microsoft Excel Spreadsheet to a Unicode Text File (TXT)?